andrelbourgeois/park-my-bike/report.md

 ## Bibliography

-Brownlee, J. (2021) A Gentle Introduction to Object Recognition With Deep Learning, MachineLearningMastery.com.
-Available at: https://machinelearningmastery.com/object-recognition-with-deep-learning/ (Accessed: April 26, 2023).
+Moreau, L. (2022) Announcing Fomo (faster objects, more objects), Edge Impulse.
+Available at: https://www.edgeimpulse.com/blog/announcing-fomo-faster-objects-more-objects#:~:text=FOMO%20can%20be%20thought%20of,all%20of%20a%20similar%20size.
+(Accessed: April 26, 2023).

 Last name, First initial.
 (Year published).
 Title.
 Edition.
 (Only include the edition if it is not the first edition) City published: Publisher, Page(s). http://google.com